gura-lang/gura-lang.github.io/documents/Function.md

 This results in three print-outs of `'hello world'`.

-For a block that is declared to take a block, a call without specifying a block procedure would occur an error.
+As for a function that is declared to take a mandatory block, a call without specifying a block procedure would occur an error.

     three_times()  // Error because of lacking block